Sher-Chowdhury/codingbee_docs/categories/kubernetes/08_networking_basics/networking_basics.md

 In both 'locahost' and 'hostname' curl requests, a static internal dns-lookup occured thanks to the /etc/hosts entry.

 So far we did a **cntr-centos**-->**cntr-httpd**.
 But we didn't do it in the other direction.
-That's because cntr-centos is in theory reachable, but we haven't setup anytihng on cntr-centos to listen on any ports.
+That's because cntr-centos is in theory reachable, but we haven't setup anytihng (e.g. web servre) on cntr-centos to listen on any ports.